Work–Feedback Loop

 Feedback is the observable reaction of reality to work.
 This can be:

 Feedback in the sense of this model is a sufficiently valid signal.
-Fast but misleading signals do not shorten the work–feedback loop—they generate actionism (fast activity without learning gains).
+Fast but misleading signals do not shorten the Work–Feedback Loop—they generate Actionism (fast activity without learning gains).

-No feedback, for example, is an internal opinion round without reference to observable effects.
+An internal opinion round without reference to observable effects, for example, is not feedback.
 Feedback is always an effect that returns to the system.

 2.3 Decision